 who take time to listen to difficult speech,

 for you help me to know that if I persevere I can be understood.
-Blessed are you...

 who never bid me to "hurry up" or take my tasks and do them for me, for often I need time rather than help.